Lovelace (2013) – A Review

 That kind of rationale doesn’t carry much weight with what she experiences at the hands of Traynor and explains why she would stay with him through it all.
 And even if that is the truth, the movie fails to convey the importance of this supposed life motto of Lovelace’s and the role her parents played in this belief.

 Sargaard gets to exercise a bit more acting muscle from at first being an affectionate hustler in the beginning romancing Lovelace to turning into a violent, manipulative husband.
-At times it felt like he was trying to channel Eric Roberts performance in Star 80 (I should revisit that film at some point).
+At times it felt like he was trying to channel Eric Roberts performance in Star 80.
 He doesn’t have much more to do than fluctuate between those two extremes.

 The movie wasn’t compelling enough to hold my interest.
 Lovelace herself told many different versions of her story and the movie sticks with her final one where she renounced the porn industry and revealed the abuse she suffered from it and her husband.
 It also conveniently glosses over other parts of her life in order to tell a more linear story with an uplifting ending.
 It’s feels like they oversimplified it all and there was much more ground to cover the film didn’t bother examine.